-Let’s start by discussing the skeletons that may hide in your closet, whether they lived there for years or decades.
+Now, I know this will be a bit uncomfortable, but let’s see if we can find the skeletons that may hide in your closet, whether they lived there for years or decades.

-The Skeletons In Your Closet
+Overcoming Failure: The Skeletons In Your Closet

 We all experience failure at some point in time.
 It’s easy to let past failures define current opportunities.

 If you let them, the skeletons in your closet can keep you from a bright future.
 TEDx speaker David Gerber personally understood fear, but rather than let it keep him from pursuing his dream.
 He faced his ego dragon.